Share this post on:

 Carl Jung

-The MBTI Personality Typing System is extremely popular but, unfortunately, is also often misunderstood and misused.
+Although the MBTI Personality Typing System is extremely popular, it is often misunderstood and misused.

-The MBTI is about how people prefer to learn and make decisions, based on an individual’s Cognitive Preferences, not Cognitive Capabilities.
+The MBTI is about how people prefer to learn and make decisions based on an individual’s Cognitive Preferences, not a person’s Cognitive Capabilities.

-This is a crucial distinction and is often why so many people mistype themselves or think they want to be a different type.
-The other misunderstanding is the meaning or purpose of the Cognitive Functions as defined and intended, leading to mistyping or wanting to be a different type.
+This is a crucial distinction, and it is often why so many people mistype themselves or think they want to be a different type.

 There is no one Personality Type better than the others.